-Wear/use of an earpiece, any Bluetooth® wireless technology, or headphones, while in uniform, indoors or outdoors, is authorized for official duties or as determined by the SASI/ASI.
-Exception: Headphones and earphones [iPodsTM, MP3-type players, etc.] are authorized during travel on public transportation (i.e. bus, train or air travel) and/or while wearing the Physical Training Gear (PTG) during individual or personal PT in the school gym/weight room or on designated running areas unless prohibited by the Principal.
-Use of a hands-free device is authorized while in uniform operating a motor vehicle if local policy permits.

-• Use of personal electronic media devices, including ear pieces, speaker phones or text messaging while walking in uniform is limited to emergencies or when official notifications are necessary.
+Wear and use of an earpiece, any Bluetooth® wireless technology, or headphones, while in uniform, indoors or outdoors, is authorized for official duties or as determined by SASI/ASI.
+Exception: Headphones and earphones are authorized during travel on public transportation (i.e., bus, train, or air travel) and/or while wearing the Physical Training Gear (PTG) during individual or personal PT in the fitness center or on designated running areas.
+Use of personal electronic media devices, including cellular phones, earpieces, speaker phones or text messaging while walking in uniform is authorized.
 Military customs and courtesies take precedence.
+Note: Authorized colors of earpieces worn while in uniform are white, black, brown, dark blue or gray.